 Brands that innovate for the future are leading the way.
 I’ve witnessed this myself with my own clients.
 For Inno Construction, based in Kent, they quickly identified customer demand was changing and wanted to understand more.

 We conducted market research to find out home owners attitudes and priorities towards home improvement projects in the South East.
 From this work, they not only gained invaluable insight into their market but were able to turn this into PR to raise their profile.
 More importantly, they could flex their offering and highlight sought after projects they could help customers with like home offices on the top of people’s wish lists.

 Consider how how your customer routines and behaviours may have changed this year.
-With no commuting time for most of us and lockdown 2.0 impacting again on our daily lives, how have your customers been affected?
+With no commuting time for most of us how have your customers been affected?